Preface

 Since being established, Boursa Kuwait has recorded a lot of achievements, the latest and the biggest being its upgrade as an “emerging market” by the FTSE Russell Emerging Markets Index, S&P Dow Jones Indices, and the MSCI Index.

-In addition, Boursa Kuwait’s privatization drive has been successful with 94% of the Company’s shares being held by private investors and only 6% stake being held by the government.
-This makes Boursa Kuwait the only stock exchange operator in the Middle East that is not owned by the state.
-In addition, Boursa Kuwait’s own shares were publicly listed on the stock exchange on 14 September 2020.
+In December 2019, the privatization process was finalized after the initial public offering of the Capital Markets Authority’s 50% stake in the company was offered to Kuwaiti citizens, with an oversubscription rate of 850 percent making Boursa Kuwait the only stock exchange in the Middle East owned by the private sector.
+Boursa Kuwait’s own shares were publicly listed on the stock exchange on 14 September 2020.

-Indirect Investments are those owned by the investor and which are acquired indirectly through the funds or portoflios.
+Indirect Investments are those owned by the investor and which are acquired indirectly through the funds or portfolios.

 3.2 Investment Incentives in Kuwait